Galzai/MK32/README.md

 - Wifi manager:
 	* Add plugin for adding AP.
 	* Functions for storing (and reading) AP from flash done.
 	* ESPNOW does not work if wifi AP is not on the same channel (Problematic for ESPNOW Based split boards).
-- Security (?)